dishaaagarwal/Optimization-Code/README.md

 # Optimization-Code

-In this Repository I have given a brief introduction about the working of OLS and Gradient Descend using numpy and python.
+In this Repository I have given a brief introduction about the working of OLS and Gradient Descend optimization algorithms using numpy and python.